Associação Chapecoense de Futebol: 2016 plane crash

 On the evening of 28 November 2016, LaMia Flight 2933, carrying 77 people, including the staff and players from the club, crashed as it approached Medellín, Colombia; 71 people died (including 21 journalists and almost the entire first team and managerial staff) and 6 survived, according to the BBC.
 The surviving players were left-back Alan Ruschel, backup goalkeeper Jakson Follmann (who had one of his legs amputated due to his injuries and was forced to retire from professional football), and center-back Neto.
 Goalkeeper Danilo initially survived the crash, but later died before arriving to the hospital.
 Chapecoense goalkeeper Nivaldo, who did not board the flight, soon after announced his immediate retirement from football.
-There was a lot of anger among the fans of Chapecoense after it was confirmed that LaMia Airlines Flight 2933 ran out of fuel after leaked footage confirmed that the pilot requested to land due to fuel problems but was instructed to wait 7 minutes as another aircraft was having fuel leakage problems and had already requested priority landing.
-The government of Bolivia has suspended LaMia Airlines's flying license after it surfaced that the pilot skipped a crucial refuelling stop.
+It emerged that the crash had resulted from fuel starvation; the pilot had requested to land due to fuel problems, but was instructed to wait, as another aircraft was having fuel leakage problems and had already requested priority landing.
+The government of Bolivia suspended LaMia Airlines's flying license after it surfaced that the pilot skipped a crucial refueling stop.

 Due to the crash, the 2016 Copa Sudamericana Finals in which the team were due to play was suspended indefinitely.
 Their opponents, Atlético Nacional, offered to concede the tie to allow Chapecoense to be awarded the championship.
 On 4 December 2016, Chapecoense's interim president announced that CONMEBOL would be granting the club the tournament title and prize money.
 While initially other Brazilian clubs offered to loan out players to them for free and sent a request to the Brazilian FA stating that the club should be immune from relegation for three years, Chapecoense rejected this assistance, stating that they wanted to rebuild properly.

 Chapecoense were asked to fulfill their next league fixture in tribute to the players and staff who died in a plane crash.
 Chapecoense President Ivan Tozzo revealed that the Brazilian FA had asked for the club to play their final league game of the 2016 campaign in part by drawing on their Under-20s side to fill out the roster.
 However, both Chapecoense and their opponents Atlético Mineiro refused to play.
 Both teams were awarded a 3–0 loss for the game.